 In a review of 39 published clinical studies, it was shown that the flavonoids found in tea lead to reductions in both systolic and diastolic blood pressure.
 These effects on blood pressure contribute to significant reductions in cardiovascular disease risk across the board.
 In addition, when consumed within recommended amounts, there were no adverse effects linked to tea consumption.

-TIPS: For people who just don’t like drinking plain water, tea can be a great companion!
+TIP: For people who just don’t like drinking plain water, tea can be a great companion!
 In addition to all the glory associated with the health benefits associated with tea, consumption of this popular drink also contributes to overall daily fluid intake.
-Hot, cold or somewhere in between—tea can be a great addition to your day!
+Hot, cold, or somewhere in between—tea can be a great addition to your day!

-TIPS: Opportunities to incorporate blueberries are endless!
-In addition simply eating them right out of the package, blueberries can be added to smoothies, yogurt parfaits, protein balls, salads, oatmeal, and desserts.
+TIP: Opportunities to incorporate blueberries are endless!
+In addition, simply eating them right out of the package, blueberries can be added to smoothies, yogurt parfaits, protein balls, salads, oatmeal, and desserts.
 In addition, dried blueberries are becoming more and more popular as an ingredient in trail mixes!

-A Nurse’s Health Study examining over 110,000 men and women over a 4-year time frame demonstrated that replacing at least half a serving of animal-based fats such as butter, margarine, cheese egg or processed meats with avocado was associated with as much as a 22% reduction in heart disease risk.
-With heart disease being the leading cause of death for both men and women in the United States, a reduction of this magnitude has the potential to make huge impacts!
+A Nurse’s Health Study examining over 110,000 men and women over a 4-year time frame demonstrated that at least half a serving of animal-based fats such as butter, margarine, cheese egg, or processed meats replaced with avocado was associated with as much as 22% reduction in heart disease risk.
+With heart disease being the leading cause of death for both men and women in the United States, a reduction of this magnitude has the potential to make a huge impact!

 Check out the meals offered by Clean Eatz Kitchen that are packed with these and other health-focused ingredients!
 We are committed to helping you achieve optimal health.